 A varicocele is a collection of dilated (swollen) veins in the scrotum, similar to varicose veins in the leg.
 It is caused by an abnormality in the testicular veins which take blood away from the testicle back to the heart.
 A varicocele embolisation is a minimally-invasive pin-hole procedure used to treat the symptoms associated with a varicocele.
 It has a high success rate and low levels of risk.

-If you have a varicocele that is causing symptoms, your doctor may recommend treatment.
+If you have a varicocele that is causing symptoms or you have a poor sperm count and a varicocele, your doctor may recommend treatment.
 There are two approaches to treating varicoceles – embolisation and surgery.
 While both are effective, embolisation is generally considered the first line treatment.

 This is because it is minimally invasive and performed under local rather than general anaesthetic.
 This means recovery times are faster and the risk of complications is lower.
 In a small number of cases, surgery may be recommended instead but your consultant radiologist will discuss this with you.